DeepDuke/yolact-ros-pro/README.md

 First, download (or train) a model to use.
 You can find pre-trained models [here](https://github.com/dbolya/yolact#evaluation).
 The default model is [yolact_base_54_800000.pth](https://drive.google.com/file/d/1UYy3dMapbH1BnmtZU4WH1zbYgOzzHHf_/view?usp=sharing).
 If you want to use a Yolact++ model, you'll have to install DCNv2 (see [Yolact installation instructions](https://github.com/dbolya/yolact#installation)).
 Note that the DCN version shipped with Yolact does currently not work with the newest Pytorch release.
 An updated version can be found [here](https://github.com/jinfagang/DCNv2_latest).

-We also provide our trained model, you can download from this link: [link to be add ]()
+We also provide our trained model, you can download from this link: [clink here to download model](https://drive.google.com/file/d/1RDzzF1W3p65_S2qPx02WDqLb8KibJbz5/view?usp=sharing)

 You can run yolact using rosrun:
 ```Shell